jeppeman/highResImageViewer/README.md

 <code> $(".image-container").sexyImageViewer(); </code>

-The plugin will be instantiated, and if you double click on any of the images it will be shown in the viewer.
+The plugin will be instantiated, and if you double click on any of the images they will be shown in the viewer.
 If you want to bind the showing of the viewer to a different event than double click you have the option to do so by doing something like this: <code> $(".image-container").sexyImageViewer({ "show_event_binding" : "mouseover" }); </code>.